mapbox/mapbox-maps-android/plugin-locationcomponent/README.md

 The Mapbox Maps Location Component Plugin for Android is an public library for displaying a 2D or 3D location puck at user's location.
 By default the plugin provides a default 2D location puck.
 Users has the flexibility to customise location puck.

+**Note**:
+With v10, the puck and camera updates have been decoupled, the location component plugin will only handle the location puck updates.
+Camera updates can be manually handled and synced.
+And the [Mapbox Viewport Plugin](https://github.com/mapbox/mapbox-maps-android/tree/main/plugin-viewport) is introduced as the successor of the location tracking modes of v9.

-A full overview of classes and interfaces can be found in our [API documentation](https://docs.mapbox.com/android/beta/maps/guides/).
+A full overview of classes and interfaces can be found in our [User location guide](https://docs.mapbox.com/android/maps/guides/user-location) and [API documentation](https://docs.mapbox.com/android/maps/api-reference/).

 ### Getting Started